ktorio/ktor-documentation/topics/http-client_engines.md

 [//]: # (title: Engines)

-The [Ktor HTTP client](client.md) can be used on different platforms, including JVM, [Android](https://kotlinlang.org/docs/android-overview.html), [JavaScript](https://kotlinlang.org/docs/js-overview.html), and [Native](https://kotlinlang.org/docs/native-overview.html) (iOS and desktop).
+The [Ktor HTTP client](client.md) can be used on different platforms, including JVM, [Android](https://kotlinlang.org/docs/android-overview.html), [JavaScript](https://kotlinlang.org/docs/js-overview.html), and [Native](https://kotlinlang.org/docs/native-overview.html).
 A specific platform may require a specific engine that processes network requests.
 For example, you can use `Apache`, `Jetty`, or `CIO` for JVM, `OkHttp` for Android, and so on.
 Different engines may have specific features and provide different configuration options.

 ## Add an engine dependency {id="dependencies"}